 Proposals must be submitted by LFP campus representatives by September 15 of each year.
 Activities funded will take place during following academic year.
-The next application deadline for Small Grants to fund programs in the 2016/2017 school year is September 15, 2015.

 Examples of programs that might be funded include but are not limited to:

-On-campus reading or discussion groups for faculty or administrators on church-related mission, faith and higher education, faith and the academic vocation, etc.
+- On-campus reading or discussion groups for faculty or administrators on church-related mission, faith and higher education, faith and the academic vocation, etc.